Lorenzo Taliaferro: Professional career

-On August 30, 2016, Taliaferro was placed on the PUP list to start the 2016 season.
+On August 30, 2016, Taliaferro was placed on the physically unable to perform (PUP) list to start the 2016 season.
 He was activated from the PUP list on October 22, 2016.
 He was placed on injured reserve on December 13, 2016.
 He had just four touches: a rush for no yards and three catches for 10 yards.

 On September 1, 2017, Taliaferro was waived by the Ravens during final roster cuts.

 On February 14, 2018, it was reported that Taliaferro would be participating in The Spring League in 2018.

 Taliaferro signed with the Hamilton Tiger-Cats of the Canadian Football League for the 2018 season.
 After making several tackles as a defensive player, and receiving no offensive touches during the preseason, Taliaferro was released by Hamilton on June 6.

 Death

-Taliaferro died at age 28 on December 16, 2020 in Williamsburg, Virginia, a week shy of his 29th birthday.
+Taliaferro died at age 28 on December 16, 2020, in Williamsburg, Virginia, a week shy of his 29th birthday.
 His death was reported to have been caused by a heart attack induced by cocaine and fentanyl, according to the Virginia Office of the Chief Medical Examiner.